bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1.2 is out.md

 ## Maven Incremental Compilation

 Since Kotlin 1.1.2, incremental compilation which was previously available for IntelliJ IDEA and Gradle builds is now supported for Maven.
-To enable, set the <code>kotlin.compiler.incremental</code> property to true, using either the -D command line argument or the <code>properties</code> tag:
+To enable, set the `kotlin.compiler.incremental` property to true, using either the -D command line argument or the `properties` tag:

 {% raw %}
 <p></p>